Noi-Nguyen/Self-learning-web-dev/README.md

 # Udemy-learning-web-dev-project
-This is the learning process while learning fundamental knowledge about website development
+This is my learning process while learning fundamental knowledge about website development